fhrvgngn/sudoku/README.md

-This Chrome extension is a Prove of Concept Code to solve the daily Mini-Sudoku Game in Linkedin When activated the script checks for the game Url (https://linkedin.com/games/mini-suduko The code retrieves the game grid using the selector for the cells in the grid.
+This Chrome extension is a Proove of Concept Code to solve the daily Mini-Sudoku Game in Linkedin When activated the script checks for the game Url (https://linkedin.com/games/mini-suduko The code retrieves the game grid using the selector for the cells in the grid.
 Using a low tech solving code (try an backtrace) the script solves the game.
 The User can click on "Show Solution" and the complete Sudoku solution is rendered.